Causes Of Hair Loss

 - Hair Transplantation: If you have an issue with balding spots or thinning hair then a hair transplantation might be perfect.
 What’s great about this option is that the results are permanent and natural-looking.
 There are different types of hair transplants, such as FUT, FUE, DHI and even a FUE and DHI Combination option offered at very select clinics in Turkey such as IdealofMeD.

-- Medications: Minoxidil and Finasteride are the two main classes of medications that aid in treating hereditary hair loss.
-Men and women can take minoxidil, which comes in liquid, foam, and shampoo forms.
+- Medications: There are two main classes of medications that aid in treating hereditary hair loss.
+They come in liquid, foam, and shampoo forms.
 Many people use products containing minoxidil to either regenerate hair, decrease the pace of hair loss, or do both.
-Men on prescription can use finasteride to decrease hair loss and promote new hair growth.

 - Laser Therapy: This is a safe and painless option, however, it is quite a timely process.
 You will need to go for several treatments each week for a few months before you see any results.
 Some studies show that laser therapy, sometimes known as low-level therapy, is helpful for those with hereditary hair loss, alopecia areata, hair loss because of chemotherapy or even to help you stimulate hair growth after a hair transplant.